taymour/elysiandb/README.md

 * `server.http.*` – HTTP listener configuration (`enabled`, `host`, `port`).
 * `server.tcp.*` – TCP listener configuration (`enabled`, `host`, `port`).
 * `log.flushIntervalSeconds` – Interval, in seconds, between periodic log writes/flushes.
+* `stats.enabled` – When true, all request/hit/miss/key counters are updated at runtime and exposed at /stats (HTTP).
+Needs to have server.http.enabled = true.

 > To run a single protocol, set the other listener to `enabled: false`.